0xSmold/smoldpaper/README.md

+🔥 SmoldPaper

-🔥 SmoldPaper: Zero-Knowledge Secure Drop Box & Stealth Chat
+Open-Source Zero-Knowledge Secure Drop Box & Stealth Chat.

 In an era where every written word settles forever on corporate servers, we brought back the magic of secret letters that burn after reading.

-SmoldPaper is an open-source, client-side encrypted secure drop box and stealth chat.
+SmoldPaper v3.2 is an open-source, client-side encrypted secure drop box and stealth chat.
 It allows two parties to exchange highly sensitive information across compromised or monitored channels without leaving a single trace on the server.

 🚀 The 3-File Revolution